blaketrich/InteGreat-Webpage/README.md

 # InteGreat-Webpage
-This is the official webpage for InteGreat
+This is the official webpage for InteGreat.

 Please Help me understand